wilddeer/Sniffer/README.md

 - **Nokia Browser** *\[nokiabrowser\]* (!= Nokia Xpress) — Symbian Belle phones
 - **Ovi Browser** a.k.a **Nokia Xpress** *[ovi]* — Nokia Asha, Series40 & Series60 phones

 No Safari, &rsquo;cause there is no reliable way to detect it.
 No, srsly.
-If you desperately want Safari tested, try `Sniffer.browser.name === undefined && Sniffer.browser.engine == 'webkit'`.
+If you desperately want a Safari test, try `Sniffer.browser.name === undefined && Sniffer.browser.engine == 'webkit'`.
 Lots of other webkits will pass this test, though.

 **Engines:**